 Sex-based harassment can be carried out by school employees, other students and third parties.
 All students can experience sex-based harassment, including male and female students, LGBTQ+ students, students with disabilities and students of different races, national origins and ages.
 Title IX protects all students from sex-based harassment, regardless of the sex of the parties, including when they are members of the same sex.

 The Title IX Office provides support for all students, parents and employees.

 The Title IX Coordinator provides guidance on the District's Title IX policies and procedures and provides support to students, parents and employees who have experienced discrimination based on sex.
 To report sex-based discrimination, including sexual harassment, please contact the Title IX Coordinator.

 How to File a Title IX Complaint with STPPS

 To file a Title IX complaint with the District, please submit a formal, written complaint of sex-based harassment to the Title IX Coordinator.

-To report sex based discrimination, including sexual harassment, please contact the Title IX Coordinator, Raphael Tillman or Michael Cossé.
+To report sex based discrimination, including sexual harassment, please contact the Title IX Coordinator, Mary Hart or Michael Cossé.